foldedwave/gitbook_test/test.md

 This will create a new transaction and attempt to seek authorisation for a sale from the Acquirer.
-If authorisation is approved, then it is immediately voided (where possible) so that no funds are reserved on the Cardholder’s account.
+If authorisation is approved, then it is immediately voided (where possible) so that no funds are reserved on the Cardholder's account.
 The transaction will result in no transfer of funds.
 It cannot be captured and will not be settled.

 This transaction type can be used to check whether funds are available